 When you’re in an accident, the insurance company is supposed to work with you to settle your claim fairly.
 Too often, insurance companies try to stall the case in hopes of getting away with paying you far less than you deserve.

-By understanding what tactics insurance companies use to stall negotiation talks, you can identify when this is happening to you and work with your personal injury lawyer to continue progress on your settlement discussion.
+By understanding what tactics insurance companies use to stall negotiation talks, you can identify when this is happening to you and work with your Las Vegas personal injury law firm to continue progress on your settlement discussion.

 An insurance adjuster may have a number of different motivations for stalling the case: